-As with everything in real estate, this is as much about location, location, location as anything else.
+As with everything in real estate, your return on investment is as much about location as anything else.
 Some home renovations are more popular in certain areas than in others.

 Prior to the 2017 Tax Cuts and Jobs Act, home equity loans had fully deductible interest regardless of the purpose for the home equity loan up to $100,000.

-If you have any questions, speak to a tax advisor.
+If you have any questions, it’s best to speak to a tax advisor.

-Options for home equity loans and HELOCs may be different, but for cash-out refinances, you can take a up to 80% of your equity for conventional or FHA loans.
-The exception to this is VA loans, where you can take out the full amount of your equity if you have a FICO® score of at least 620.
+Options for home equity loans and HELOCs may be different, but for cash-out refinances, you can take out up to 80% of your equity for conventional or FHA loans.

 The reasoning for the need to leave 20% equity in your home is that lenders and mortgage investors don’t want to deal with private mortgage insurance (PMI) on conventional loans.
 This would push up monthly loan costs.
 When it comes to FHA, it’s strictly about risk management.

 Because a cash-out refinance replaces your primary mortgage, you have all the options typically available to any mortgage borrower.
-This means you have the option to change your term (e.g. 15 years to 30 years, etc.) and go from a fixed rate to an ARM.
+This means you have the option to change your term (e.g., 15 years to 30 years, etc.) and go from a fixed rate to an adjustable-rate mortgage, or ARM.

 Home equity loans and cash-out refinances have either fixed or adjustable rates.
-Adjustable rate mortgages have a fixed-rate teaser period for the first several years of the loan before adjusting generally once per year after that based on market movement with the caveat that they can’t go above caps set in the loan agreement.
+Adjustable-rate mortgages have a fixed-rate initial period for the first several years of the loan.
+After this period, the interest rates generally adjust once or twice a year based on market movement with the caveat that they can’t go above caps defined in the mortgage.

 In contrast, HELOCs have variable interest rates that adjust daily based on the movement of the prime rate or another index like a treasury.

-A home equity loan is a second mortgage, so that you don’t have to touch your primary loan if you like your interest rate.
-The downside is that because your primary mortgage lender has first position, interest rates tend to be higher because the lender on your primary mortgage gets paid first.
+A home equity loan is a second mortgage, which means you don’t have to touch your primary loan if you like your interest rate.
+The downside is that your primary mortgage lender has first position, so your interest rates tend to be higher because the lender on your primary mortgage gets paid first in the event of foreclosure or bankruptcy.
 Home equity loans come in fixed or adjustable rates.

 HELOCs are also secondary to your primary mortgage, but they work like a credit card for the first part of the loan.
 Once the draw period is over, the balance freezes and repayment of full principal and interest begins.

-Which option is right for you will depend on the size of the loan as well as your situation among other factors.
-Think about how long you plan to stay in your home and what you plan to use the loan for.
+Which option is right for you will depend on a number of factors, including the size of the loan; your financial situation; how long you plan to stay in your home; and what you plan to use the loan for.